 Easy Carrot Bacon

-- Preheat the oven to 400°F. Spray a baking sheet with non-stick spray and set aside.
+- Preheat the oven to 400°F. Line two baking sheets with parchment paper and set aside.